steve-analyst2/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 # Project 2 Analysis

-## Introduction
+## About the Project

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+This is one of the projects I completed while learning Excel for data analysis.
+The purpose of the project was to use Excel to explore data about data-related jobs, including job titles, salaries, locations, and the skills requested by employers.
+I used this project to practice working with a larger dataset and applying some of the Excel tools I had learned during my training.

-### Questions to Analyze
+### Questions I Wanted to Answer

-To understand the data science job market, I asked the following:
+During the analysis, I looked at four main questions:

-1. **Do more skills get you better pay?**
+1. **Does having more skills relate to higher salaries?**
-2. **What’s the salary for data jobs in different regions?**
+2. **How do salaries differ between different regions?**
-3. **What are the top skills of data professionals?**
+3. **Which skills appear most often in data-related jobs?**
-4. **What’s the pay for the top 10 skills?**
+4. **What are the salaries associated with the top 10 skills?**

 ### Excel Skills Used